pyfisch/rfcs/text/0000-crate-name-transfer.md

 When a user requests ownership of a crate, the two possible responses by the team are:

-1. All right, I yanked the existing releases and set you as the owner!
+1. All right, we yanked the existing releases and set you as the owner!
 Please ensure that the next version you publish is a separate semver major version from any of the old yanked releases.

 2. Hi!
 Thanks for the request.
-I believe this case is less clear-cut than the ones I am currently willing to grant.
-I would recommend picking a different crate name for now, but we can leave this request open if you want and revisit the decision in the future.
+We believe this case is less clear-cut than the ones we are currently willing to grant.
+We would recommend picking a different crate name for now, but we can leave this request open if you want and revisit the decision in the future.